muratdem/MDBTLA/MultiShardTxn/README.md

 Currently, we check some high level isolation safety properties of the transaction protocol specification.
 In MongoDB, consistency/isolation of a multi-document transaction is [determined by its read/write concern parameters](https://www.mongodb.com/docs/manual/core/transactions/), so we try to reflect those settings in our model and check them against standard isolation levels.

-Essentially, MongoDB provides associated guarantees for a transaction only if it commits at `w:majority`, so in practice it is the selection of `readConcern` that determines the consisency semantics.
-Furthermore, due to the speculative majority approach, "local" and "majority" read concern behave in the same way during establishment of the transaction on each shard (i.e. they don't read from a consisyent timestamp across shards).
+Essentially, MongoDB provides associated guarantees for a transaction only if it commits at `w:majority`, so in practice it is the selection of `readConcern` that determines the transaction's consistency semantics.
+Furthermore, due to the implementation of [*speculative majority*](https://github.com/mongodb/mongo/blob/2aaaa4c0ca6281088d766def53e86b01c99a8dba/src/mongo/db/repl/README.md#read-concern-behavior-within-transactions), "local" and "majority" read concern behave in the same way during establishment of the transaction on each shard (i.e. they don't read from a consisyent timestamp across shards).
 So, we focus on two distinct classes of guarantees:

 1. `{readConcern: "snapshot", writeConcern: "majority"}`